Accessible Adventures in Western Montana + Glacier National Park

 Missoula Trails

 The city of Missoula has many accessible parks, trails and recreation areas.
-Explore the paved 7 miles of trails at Fort Missoula Regional Park, the Missoula Riverfront Trail System through downtown and the university area, Greenough Park Trail along the Rattlesnake Creek and McClay Flats Nature Trail—a flat, compacted dirt loop with 12 interpretive signs leading to the Bitterroot River.
+Explore the paved 7 miles of trails at Fort Missoula Regional Park, the Missoula Riverfront Trail System through downtown and the university area, Greenough Park Trail along the Rattlesnake Creek and McClay Flat Nature Trail—a flat, compacted dirt loop with 12 interpretive signs leading to the Bitterroot River.

 Milltown State Park

-Find jaw-dropping views of the Missoula Valley and Blackfoot River at the end of the Milltown State Park Overlook Trail in Milltown State Park .
+Find jaw-dropping views of the Missoula Valley and Blackfoot River at the end of the Milltown State Park Overlook Trail in Milltown State Park.
 There are two park entrances connected by a paved trail that follows the Blackfoot River.

 Flathead National Forest